-If you successfully complete the program you’re eligible to apply for entry into an ECU Bachelor of Education in either Early Childhood Studies, Primary Education, or some Secondary Education courses.
+If you successfully complete the program you’re eligible to apply for entry into a Bachelor of Education in either Early Childhood Studies, Primary Education, or some Secondary Education courses.

 There is a high demand for generic skills in the workplace, with employers increasingly recruiting graduates who can demonstrate more than technical skills.